“Es zieht” and other graphic German words

 I grew up in a “character” Victorian house well above sea level in a Derbyshire village where the vicar zipped from granny to granny supping Harvey’s Bristol Cream.
 Our unique, spacious house was so draughty that it wasn’t worth the expense of installing central heating upstairs.

-Fascinating ice patterns formed on the inside of the windows in January and I kept a pair of “reading gloves” on my bedside table.
+Intricate ice patterns formed on the inside of the windows in January; people who have double-glazing do miss out on these.
+They’re beautiful and in German they’re called Eisblumen (ice flowers).
+I used to keep a pair of “reading gloves” on my bedside table.
 “Put another sweater on”, said my Dad if I complained of the cold.
 The living room was the place to be, roasting in front of a roaring fire (I know, hygge).
 The dog would be asleep as close to the hearth as she was allowed.
 If someone left the room and closed the door too quickly the remaining occupants of the room shouted “Smoke!” as puffs of soot rose up to darken the black mark on the ceiling.
 So nowadays, I want to be warm.

 A good few years later I was on holiday with my husband in Austria, BC (before child).
 We were sitting in the sunny hotel conservatory eating breakfast.
 A nearby window was open, letting in some fresh air – or a draught.
 My husband was enjoying the fresh air, but the German lady on the table next to us thought it was a draught.
 She closed the window without a word.
 To her, the natural state of the window was closed.
 To him, toughened up by a childhood in the northeast of England, its natural state was open.
 So they had a disagreement and I can’t remember if the window ended up open or closed.
 For Germans, it seems like draughts can be lethal.
 Perhaps that’s why lots of them wear scarves indoors, even in summer.